MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Sconfig-on-WS2016.md

 ms.author: jaimeo
 manager: dongill
 ---
-# Configure a Server Core installation of Windows Server 2016 with Sconfig.cmd
+# Configure a Server Core installation of Windows Server 2016 or Windows Server, version 1709, with Sconfig.cmd
-> Applies To: Windows Server 2016
+> Applies To: Windows Server (Semi-Annual Channel) and Windows Server 2016

-In Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016, you can use the Server Configuration tool (Sconfig.cmd) to configure and manage several common aspects of Server Core installations.
-The options available in Sconfig.cmd have changed in the Windows Server 2016 version.
+In Windows Server 2016 and Windows Server, version 1709, you can use the Server Configuration tool (Sconfig.cmd) to configure and manage several common aspects of Server Core installations.
 You must be a member of the Administrators group to use the tool.

-In Windows Server 2016, you can use Sconfig.cmd in Server Core and Server with Desktop Experience installations.
+You can use Sconfig.cmd in Server Core and Server with Desktop Experience (Windows Server 2016 only) installations.

-#### To start the Server Configuration Tool
+## Start the Server Configuration Tool

 1. Change to the system drive.